Monique Jeffries: Character biography

 Monique Jeffries is a tough and street-wise detective with the Special Victims Unit of the New York City Police Department.
 After briefly partnering with Ken Briscoe (Chris Orbach), she becomes the permanent partner of John Munch (Richard Belzer) after his previous partner, Brian Cassidy (Dean Winters), leaves the unit.
 The two occasionally clash personalities and have a sarcastic rapport with each other.
 While chasing a rape suspect during one case, Jeffries is nearly killed when the suspect gets into a car that explodes.
 She initially appears traumatized by the incident, but later feels exhilarated over having survived and starts behaving recklessly.
 She has several one-night stands with multiple partners (sometimes together) and takes greater and greater risks at work, becoming something of a loose cannon.
 One night at a bar, she meets a man who had been a suspect in a previous rape case and has sex with him.
 When she reveals the incident during a session with a police therapist, she is taken out of active duty per One Police Plaza and works a desk job.
 She objects to the transfer and threatens to sue the department.
 Instead, she is transferred to the Vice department, and her old job in the Special Victims Unit is taken by Fin Tutuola (Ice-T).

 Development

-Monique Jeffries portrayed by actress Michelle Hurd.
+Monique Jeffries was portrayed by actress Michelle Hurd.

 I was happy to be working in New York City, I knew what my part was and I was happy to be part of the show.
 So I didn't moan about it, but after a certain time I started to get frustrated when other people would be brought on and they had things to do.